optimagic-dev/optimagic/docs/source/estimation.rst

   parameters.
 They are ignored or only enforced approximately for some constrained parameters.
 These columns are required for genetic or pseudo global optimizers or if 'value' is not provided.
-- 'fixed' (dtype=bool): Indicates if a parameter is fixed to value.
-If any parameter is fixed, 'value' is required.
 - 'group' (dtype=str or None): Indicates in which group (if any) a parameter's values will be plotted in the convergence tab of the dashboard.
   Parameters with value None are not plotted.